nebari-dev/nebari/docs/source/installation/configuration.md

 Some of QHub services might require special subdomains under your certificate, Wildcard certificates allow you to secure all subdomains of a domain with a single certificate.
 Defining a wildcard certificate will decrease the amount of CN names you would need to define under the certificate configuration and reduce the chance of generating a wrong subdomain.

 **Note**
+It is not possible to request a double wildcard certificate for a domain (for example *.*.local.com).
 As a default behaviour of [Trafik](https://doc.traefik.io/traefik/https/tls/#default-certificate), if the DNS and CN name does not match, Traefik will generate and use a self-signed certificate.
 This may lead to some unexpected TLS issues, so as an alternative of including each specific domain under the certificate CN list, you may also define a wildcard certificate.